I was recently re-watching old ‘New Who’, and thought to myself: ‘how can I dress like the Tenth Doctor’?

 What colour converse does the Tenth Doctor wear?

-The 10th Doctor wears black, ecru and red high-top canvas Converse Chuck Tayors.
+Throughout his tenure, the 10th Doctor wears black, ecru and red high-top canvas Converse Chuck Tayors.
 All of the high tops have contrasting white rubber wear, creating visual interest and adding to a solid, boring shoe.

-The 10th Doctor Stylish Accessories
+The 10th Doctor’s Stylish Accessories

 Acetate Tortoise Specs